Men, Women & Families

 Marriage is a singularly unique relationship in our lives, in both connection and complexity.
 We offer premarital and marriage counseling for couples looking to engage with each other in a way that honors the Bible’s beautiful, enduring vision for marriage.
 We also highly recommend our marriage class, Re|Engage, as a way to embark on better understanding yourself and your spouse.

 This recovery path lets you explore your personal story through prayer with the guidance of one to two trained individuals.
 Typically, you meet with these guides at least three times over the course of a few months, picking up the journey where you left off from your previous meeting.

-We know what you’re struggling with because we have been where you are and have struggled with the same issues and emotions that you are dealing with right now — and so have thousands of other women who have gone through post-abortion recovery — trying to making sense of it all and finding the “off” switch for the rollercoaster of emotion that comes in the aftermath of going through an abortion.
+We know what you’re struggling with because we have been where you are and have struggled with the same issues and emotions that you are dealing with right now — and so have thousands of other women who have gone through post-abortion recovery — trying to make sense of it all and finding the “off” switch for the rollercoaster of emotion that comes in the aftermath of going through an abortion.

 The aftermath comes with feelings such as guilt, shame, regret, depression, anxiety, and anger, and struggles such as broken relationships.
 We have been there, and we can tell you that there is hope.
 You can be renewed.